jean-francoisgiraud/DigitalCertificationServices/README.md

 # Services
 Management of demonstration of regulatory compliance (means of compliance), crypto-currencies, smart-contract, blockchain.
 Digital Certification Services (DCS).
-Replacing analog paper wet-ink certifications with digitaly signed and encripted blockchain for applications such as regulatory compliance, quality management and assurance.
+Replacing analog paper wet-ink certifications with digitaly signed and encrypted blockchain for applications such as regulatory compliance, quality management and assurance.
 Witnessing, auditing, certifying (Oracle) with a transparent and incorruptible blockchain decentralised digital ledger of transactions that can be programmed to record proof of compliance to requirements.

 Payments: